4th of July 2015 in Hermosa Beach, Redondo Beach and Manhattan Beach

 The bars will be busy early, but there are other options away from the mayhem as well, and the Beach Cities have a full lineup this year:

-There is a major show at the Redondo Beach Pier which will be visible from the Pier and Harbor areas and will feature live music and all-day entertainment at Seaside Lagoon.
+There is a major show inside Redondo Beach's Seaside Lagoon which will be visible from the Pier and Harbor areas and will feature live music and all-day entertainment.
 With budget cuts canceling the traditional huge shows at Wilson Park in Torrance, the Redondo show will be one of the largest in southern Caifornia.
-The 8th Annual Independence Day Party at Seaside Lagoon starts at 2pm with many activities for kids and families including live bands, arts/crafts, workshops, water activities, dancing, food & beverage and more!
+The Redondo Beach Independence Day Celebration at Seaside Lagoon starts at 2pm with many activities for kids and families including live bands, arts/crafts, workshops, water activities, dancing, food & beverage and more!
 Fireworks show will begin at 9pm, choreographed to patriotic music.
 Other shows that are currently open to the public are going to take place at Cabrillo Beach and Torrance Beach (shot from a barge offshore).
 The shows all begin between 8:00 and 9:00 p.m. and more info can be found at Redondo Fireworks.

 El Segundo fireworks.
 El Segundo's annual Fourth of July celebration will take place beginning at 10 a.m. in Recreation Park, 401 E. Sheldon St. There will be food, games, contests and music.
 Other Gundo like festivities happen throughout the day in this small town, sea-dide hamlet: water-balloon toss, pie-eating contest, and watermelon-eating contest.
 Live music from 5 to 7pm and the fireworks will begin at 9 p.m.
 To buy wristbands for grandstand seats and resident priority seating, call 310-524-2700.

 Marina Del Rey.
 Marina del Rey's firework show is back with a new budget thanks to donations from local sponsors.
 The roughly 20-minute show starts at 9 p.m. over the Main Channel.
-Presented by Zambelli Fireworks, the pyrotechnic display will be choreographed to music that will be broadcast over KXLU-FM 88.9 and relayed over loudspeakers in Burton Chace Park.
+The pyrotechnic display will be choreographed to music that will be broadcast over KXLU-FM 88.9 and relayed over loudspeakers in Burton Chace Park.
 The park is at 13650 Mindanao Way (one block west of Admiralty Way) and Fisherman’s Village is at 13755 Fiji Way.
-To find out more about where the best spots are for this show, visit the MDR site.
+To find out more about the show including some of the best spots to see the fireworks, Take a look at this document.

 Other Special Events: The city of Manhattan Beach is throwing a pool party at Begg Pool for the kiddies from 10:00 a.m.- 2:00 p.m.